Financial Aid – Graduate

 Scholarships through the Music Department.
 The Music Department does offer some scholarships to deserving students who are already in our program.
 There is no need to apply for these scholarships; we assume that all of our students would want one.
 Unfortunately, we cannot promise any of these scholarships to any students before they enter.
 The scholarships include the Castle Memorial Graduate Fellowships (two awards of $1,000 each are normally granted each year); the Daniel and Ida Lang Fellowship (normally $1,500 or $2,000; music students compete with students in other Humanities departments for this award); and the Esther Hoffman Prize (available to graduates of Hunter College who continue in the Hunter M.A. program in music, preference is given to students concentrating in instrumental performance; awards, normally of $1,000 per year, are granted on a one-year basis, but may be renewed for a second year).

-The Hunter College Department of Music is pleased to announce the creation of five new full in-state tuition scholarships in orchestral performance for Master’s level study during the 2016-17 academic year.
+The Hunter College Department of Music is pleased to announce the creation of the Cutler Scholarship, five new full in-state tuition scholarships in orchestral performance for Master’s level study during the 2016-17 academic year.
 For more information about the Cutler Scholarship, click here.